Skip to content

 Physical Symptoms

-Headaches, muscle tension, disrupted sleep, digestive issues — your body holding what your mind can't process.
+Headaches, muscle tension, disrupted sleep, digestive issues.
+Sometimes your body signals what your mind hasn't caught up with yet.

 Sound Familiar?